metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-with-hidden-settings.md

 ### Mint the collection

-Let's now mint the 5 NFTs from our Core Candy Machine
+Let's now mint the 5 NFTs from our Core Candy Machine.

-All these minted assets will have the placeholder name and URI that we set in the `hiddenSettings` field of the Core Candy machine that we created
+All these minted assets will have the placeholder name and URI that we set in the `hiddenSettings` field of the Core Candy machine that we created.

+These placeholder elements will be updated during the reveal process

 ```ts
 import { mintV1 } from '@metaplex-foundation/mpl-core-candy-machine';